numbworks/NW.WIDJobs/README.md

 From the documentation:

-> `NW.WIDJobs` is a `.NET Standard` library written in C# to explore `WorkInDenmark.dk` and fetch the most recent job ads.
+> `NW.WIDJobs` is a `.NET Standard` library intended to explore `WorkInDenmark.dk` and fetch the most recent job ads.
 It enriches the original data model by using machine learning techniques, and it's designed with data analysis and data science tasks in mind.

-> `NW.WIDJobsClient` (`widjobs.exe`) is an unofficial command-line client for `WorkInDenmark.dk`, based on the `NW.WIDJobs` library and written in in C# (`.NET Core`).
+> `NW.WIDJobsClient` (`widjobs.exe`) is an unofficial command-line client for `WorkInDenmark.dk`, based on the `NW.WIDJobs` library.

 ## Download the source code